 Noise barriers may have to be relocated and reconstructed in areas where I-495 widening impacts the existing noise walls.
 A total of nine existing noise walls would be replaced at the same elevation or higher.

-One location along Live Oak Drive between Rivercrest Drive and the large curve on Live Oak Drive (in the vicinity of the George Washington Memorial Parkway interchange ramps) qualifies for a new noise wall based upon the preliminary study, as shown in the below image and the roll plots on the project website:
+One location along Live Oak Drive between Rivercrest Drive and the large curve on Live Oak Drive (in the vicinity of the George Washington Memorial Parkway interchange ramps) qualifies for a new noise wall based upon the preliminary study, as shown in the below image and on the Noise Barrier Roll Plots.

 However, information presented in the preliminary noise study is considered preliminary in nature.
 The final determination of noise barriers will be made at the conclusion of the final noise study.
 The final noise study will be completed in conjunction with advancing the project design and submitted to FHWA for their final review and approval.